 Like many things in life, the marketing process is not always straightforward.
 It often requires outside of a box thinking and exploring unknown territories.
 It is a part of the learning process.
-And experimenting and testing allow you to learn from your breakthroughs and mistakes.
+And using different types of marketing experiments and testing allow you to learn from your breakthroughs and mistakes.

 The best part is that you can test almost anything from fonts and colors.
 If you can measure it, you can test it.
 But don’t get alarmed by the variety of tests – we’ve selected nine that are easy to try and measure.